Acute and Chronic Sinusitis

 What about the situation where one experiences pain/pressure in the face and head, but little or no drainage?
 In this case, infection as the cause of the discomfort may or may not be true.

 - Scenario #1 - Sinusitis IS Due to Infection: It is possible that the sinus openings into the nose are blocked preventing pus from coming out.
 In this scenario, the typical history is mulitple courses of antibiotics that help temporarily before the pain/pressure returns.
-When given this history, a long (3-6 weeks) course of antibiotics +/- steroids may be prescribed.
-The rationale for the much longer course of antibiotics is due to the belief that infection is trapped inside the sinus cavities and like a water balloon filled with pus, the antibiotics can only reach where the pus touches the sinus wall cavity, but not in the center.
+Sometimes a longer course of antibiotics is required due to the belief that infection is trapped inside the sinus cavities and like a water balloon filled with pus, the antibiotics can only reach where the pus touches the sinus wall cavity, but not in the center.
 Steroids are used to decrease the swelling and inflammation that may have led to sinus obstruction.
 By relieving the obstruction, accumulated pus should be able to drain out into the nose properly.
 What led to sinus obstruction in the first place?
 Most commonly, it is due to allergies.
 That's why people with seasonal allergies also tend to get sinus infections when the allergies act up.
+The other possibility is an underlying immunodeficiency that makes a patient more prone to sinus infections as well as less able to fight it off.
 Treatment of the underlying cause of the sinus obstruction will prevent sinus infection!
 Treating the infection alone will work temporarily at best.

 - Scenario #3 - Tumors: Unfortunately, the pain/pressure is due to a tumor growth that has been ignored for too long due to the erroneous assumption that their symptoms were due to "sinusitis" or "allergies".
 Danger signs include nasal obstruction, difficulty smelling/tasting foods, numbness on the face, loose teeth, nosebleeds, etc.